plaid/deprecated-link/examples/README.md

 Link provides a drop-in HTML snippet for the client-side integration but does requires a server-side handler to coordinate exchanging a Link `public_token` for a Plaid `access_token` via the [`/exchange_token` endpoint][10].

-We're working quickly to integrate this endpoint into all of our API client libraries.
-Check out an example in your preferred client library:
+The `/exchange_token` endpoint is integrated into each of our client libraries.
+Check out some examples:

 - [plaid-node][6]
 - [plaid-go][7]
 - [plaid-ruby][8]
 - [plaid-python][9]
-- plaid-java (coming soon!)
+- [plaid-java][12]

 ## Sum App